LluisRamon/relenium/README.md

-# relenium
+## Introduction

-relenium is a third party browser driver for Selenium.
-The main purpose of this package is making web scraping easier and powerful.
+[Selenium][] is a popular suite of tools specifically for automating web browsers.
+Selenium allows users to write tests in a number of popular programming languages including Java.
+The __relenium package__ is intended to provide access to Selenium and use it for easy and powerful web scraping.

 ## Development

-relenium is in alpha testing.
+Some members of the [Barcelona R user group], (Aleix Ruiz de Villa, Andreu Vall and Lluis Ramon) are developing relenium.
+Right now, relenium is in alpha testing.
 Some errors could be found and documentation is still very poor.

 ## Installation